-Global\Cat\Ont contains both structural knowledge (i.e. it defines subclass and superclass relationships between concepts of three specified domains) and a dictionary of synonymous concepts.
+Global_Cat_Ont contains both structural knowledge (i.e., it defines subclass and superclass relationships between concepts of three specified domains) and a dictionary of synonymous concepts.

-Figure 8 shows the abstract definition of $Cat_Filt$ in the form of a function that takes a goal as a parameter.
-Here, g and w stand for goal instance and Web service instance respectively, and W is the Web service repository.
-The result of the function is the union of three sets: (i) if the goal specifies a category ( $Cat_g$ ) does, advertised Web services in the registry which have their categories specified, and whose categories match the goal's category, (ii) Web services that have no category specified, and (iii) all Web services in case no category is specified for the goal.
+Formula 1 hows the abstract definition of Cat_Filt in the form of a function that takes a goal as a parameter.
+Here, g and w stand for goal instance and Web service instance, respectively, and W is the Web service repository.
+The result of the function is the union of three sets: (i) if the goal specifies a category (Cat_g), advertised Web services in the registry which have categories matching the goal's category, (ii) Web services that have no category specified, and (iii) all Web services in case no category is specified for the goal.
 This definition guarantees that if there is any possibility of a Web service matching the goal, it is never eliminated from consideration in the next phase.